Rayen-CyberSecurity/DBMS_02/README.md

 if you replaced it with `on: push: branches: ['main']`?
 Would the release workflow still make sense?
 Why or why not?

-> *Your answer:* If the trigger was:

-on:
- push:
-   branches:
-    - main

-then the workflow would run on every push to main.
+> *Your answer:* If the trigger was: `on: push: branches: ['main']` then the workflow would run on every push to main.
 That would not make as much sense for releases, because even small   edits or incomplete changes could trigger a release.
 Using tags is better because releases should happen   intentionally.

 **Question 5.2:** The step `apt-get install plantuml` takes roughly 20–30 seconds on every run.
 In a larger team with many releases per day, this adds up.
 Name